-- 272. Margin is defined as the 'premium' charged/paid by banks over the instrument's/ portfolio's reference rate, and is equal to the spread between the actual effective interest rate of the instrument and the reference rate. - 273.
-Effective Interest Rate (EIR) for a given instrument, time interval and component (margin or reference rate) is the rate that equals the ratio of interest income/expenses to the average volume.
-For banks reporting according to the IFRS 9 standard, this coincides with the EIR as defined in that standard for instruments at amortized cost. - 274.
-Maturity date is defined as the contractual date on which the Margin or the Ref Rate component of the asset/liability is repriced: - For fixed-rate instruments it is assumed that the maturity dates of the Ref Rate and the Margin are the same, and equal to the contractual maturity of the instrument; - For floating rate instruments it is assumed that the Margin is repriced at the contractual maturity of the instrument, while the Ref Rate component is repriced whenever the index rate of the floating rate instrument resets.
+- 288. Margin is defined as the 'premium' charged/paid by banks over the instrument's/portfolio's reference rate, and is equal to the spread between the actual effective interest rate of the instrument and the reference rate. - 289.
+The EIR for a given instrument, time interval and component (margin or reference rate) is the rate that equals the ratio of interest income/expenses to the average volume.
+For banks reporting according to the IFRS 9 standard, this coincides with the EIR as defined in that standard. - 290.
+Maturity date is defined as the contractual date on which the Margin or the Ref Rate component of the asset/liability is repriced: - For fixed-rate instruments it is assumed that the maturity dates of the Ref Rate and the Margin are the same, and equal to the contractual maturity of the instrument. - For floating rate instruments it is assumed that the Margin is repriced at the contractual maturity of the instrument, while the Ref Rate component is repriced whenever the index rate of the floating rate instrument resets.
 Therefore, the maturity dates for the Ref Rate and the Margin of floating rate instruments will, in many cases, be different.
-It is generally expected that the Ref Rate component resets prior to the Margin in most of the cases. - 275.
-Original maturity is defined as the total time between the asset/liability's time of origination and the maturity date.
-In case of debt securities the time of origination should be
+It is generally expected that the Ref Rate component resets prior to the Margin in most of the cases. - 291.
+Original maturity is defined as the total time between the asset's/liability's time of origination and the maturity date.
+In cases of debt securities, the time of origination should be understood as the acquisition date by the bank and the original maturity should be based on the residual maturity at the acquisition date of the debt security.